mochoy/personal-site/src/assets/blog/how_to_land_an_internship/how_to_land_an_internship.md

 ### Context

 School is super conceptual and much of the material often feels disconnected from the industry, which is absolutely true.
 This isn't really a fault of our EE programs and education system, the conceptual background is very important to become a successful engineer.
+But when you understand the physical and practical context where those concepts get applied, it makes learning those concepts much easier.
+You actually feel motivated to learn the concepts, it feels less like you're grinding through some random math stuff and more like you're learning why a physical system you're familiar with works and behaves the way it does.

+School gets way more interesting and fun and you begin to learn more and more after realizing that the school material barely scratches the surface of what's actually happening.
+You go far beyond the textbook and end up getting a much more valuable and enriching educational experience at no extra cost, just motivation and background!

 ### New Grad Compensation